Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 Grow and improve existing programs that ensure that housing is financially affordable

-New York City has a number of programs that make housing more affordable for older adults, and yet they are sorely underutilized.
+New York City has a number of programs that make housing more affordable for older adults, and yet, they are sorely underutilized.
 Nearly 323,000 households are owned by adults aged 65+, and the Senior Citizen Homeowners’ Exemption (SCHE) and the Disabled Homeowners Exemption (DHE) provide tax breaks to homeowners with a combined annual income of $58,399 or less.
-Yet in 2017, only 57,000 New Yorkers were enrolled in both programs.
+Yet, in 2017, only 57,000 New Yorkers were enrolled in both programs.
 The Senior Citizen Rent Increase Exemption (SCRIE) and the Disability Rent Increase Exemption (DRIE) programs, also known as the New York Rent Freeze program, freezes rents for adults aged 62+ and people with disabilities who live in rent-regulated apartments.
 Yet only 43% eligible older adults are enrolled in the program and 4 out of 10 older New Yorkers report not even knowing about the program.
 Furthermore, SCRIE freezes the rent at the price at the time of enrollment, which does not account for any future income changes.
 In turn, nearly one-third of SCRIE participants are now paying over 70% of their income on rent.
-The Donovan administration is committed to reforming city programs to make them more accessible and affordable for our older residents.
+A Donovan administration is committed to reforming city programs to make them more accessible and affordable for our older residents.

 Two existing place-based programs offer innovative models of providing affordable housing and intergenerational connections.
 The Home Sharing program run by the New York Foundation for Senior Citizens (NYFSC) matches “hosts” age 60+ who have extra private space in their homes with “guests” to share their space and pay a portion of the rent.
 And in July 2020, Governor Cuomo unveiled plans for a 291-unit affordable and supportive housing site called Clarkson Estates in Flatbush, Brooklyn.
 This site will have specified units for families, formerly incarcerated individuals, youth aging out of the foster care system, and formerly homeless young adults.
 The site will also be home to a multi-service, multigenerational “HUB” that will be available for residents and the public.